Encore post first published March, 2019.

 That’s where you are wrong.
 Every manuscript that collects dust on your laptop, that floats somewhere out in the ether, is not a waste of time.
-It has helped you grow as a writer, hone your craft.
+It has helped you grow as a writer, to hone your craft.
 But how do you know when it’s time to put that manuscript away.
 Is it when no agent or editor makes an offer, or is it before?

 Since I’ve started this journey, I have completed nine manuscripts.
 That counts the manuscripts I wrote in high school and college, when I didn’t know anything about the publishing industry or how to properly edit my work.
 Out of those nine manuscripts, five will never see the light of day.
 I’m not sure if I even know where those five are stored.
 But they are important.

-My first manuscript, which is actually a manuscript and another half, fostered a love of writing for me.
+My first manuscript, which is actually a manuscript and another half, fostered a love of writing in me.
 I completed the epic fantasy quest and its sequel through my high school career.
-No research went into this, only the love for these four characters and inspirations from other works such as Harry Potter and Tamora Pierce.
+No research went into this, only the love for these four characters and inspirations from other works such as Harry Potter and books by Tamora Pierce.
 During this time, the only stories I would write would be about these four characters.
 I was stuck in their world and had their whole lives planned out in my mind.
 These manuscripts taught me how to let go of characters I’d held onto since I was young, and move on to the next.